 Even more problematic is the decentralized nature of cryptocurrency.
 Virtual currencies operate across borders and systems, and there are numerous technologies and channels for transactions.
 Virtual wallets, P2P exchanges, cryptocurrency kiosks, dapps (decentralized applications), ICOs, internet casinos and multi-sig wallets (multiple signature) are among some of the technologies that require consideration.

 Historically, there has been very little synchronization or coordination between these different cryptocurrency systems.
 They will now have to work together to create interrelationships and/or technology that works for all parties — and quickly.
-The FATF has asked for a report by June 2020 to check on progress.

 In the U.S., FinCEN ruled that the previous existing travel rule requirements do apply to cryptocurrency exchanges.
 Switzerland’s Financial Market Supervisory Authority (FINMA) released guidance on August 26 that says, in part: